 Everyone seems to have their own point of view on this.
 Some agree, others vehemently disagree.
 Some manufacturers give you the go-ahead, and others say yes, but give you a list of warnings.
 The internet is loaded with conflicting information.
 Who is right, who is wrong?
 Should you run an air conditioner & ceiling fan together?
 Let’s answer that.

 You can— and should— run your ceiling fan and A/C together.
 Using both at the same time is a more efficient way to cool a room and will ultimately result in energy savings.
-But you can’t just walk into your home and turn the on.
+But you can’t just walk into your home and turn them on.
 You have to do it right.
 Otherwise your electricity bills will shock you-literally.

 It’s simple really:

-Raise your thermostat setting by 4°F.
+- Raise your thermostat setting by 4°F.

-When you’re in a room, turn on the ceiling fan.
+- When you’re in a room, turn on the ceiling fan.

-When you leave the room, turn off the fan.
+- When you leave the room, turn off the fan.

-Why 4°F?
 Firstly, because it has been proven to work.
-Secondly, because the U.S Department of energy has recommended it, saying that you can raise the setting by that temperature range without any reduction in comfort.
+Secondly, because the U.S Department of Energy has recommended it, saying that you can raise the setting by that temperature range without any reduction in comfort.
 This means that if your thermostat setting is kept at 75°F, and you turn on the ceiling fan, you should bring up the A/C to 79°F. Of course, you don’t have to limit yourself to exactly 4°F – pick what’s most suitable for your case.
 The AC will keep you cool, but at a lower cost.
 How’s that possible?

-How the ceiling fan and A/C work together
+How the Ceiling Fan and A/C Work Together

 When the air conditioner is running, the ceiling fan circulates cooled air and makes you feel even cooler.
 That way, the thermostat can be displaying 80°F, but you feel up to 5°F cooler due to that wind chill.
 This will allow you to crank up your thermostat, save on power, and feel cool all at the same time.
 It also reduces the carbon footprint of your house, which is a welcome bonus.

 This helps heat leave you and get into the air, providing that cooling effect you desire.
 However, there are whole-house fans in the market that can get air from outside into the house.
 And when you leave the windows and doors open, the ceiling fan can actually pull air from outside in.
 Only do this if the air outside is cooler.
 In such cases, the fan does some of the cooling.

-What about the costs?
+What About the Costs?